Uri Rosenthal: Family

 He has been married since 4 January 1973.
 He lives in Rotterdam with his wife, Dinah, and their two children.
 Dinah Rosenthal is an Israeli native, originally from Haifa.
 Two of Rosenthal's sisters live in Israel.

 Decorations

+Ties to Israel lobby

+His ties to the Israeli lobby where confirmed in July of 2024 by journalists from Left Laser when he was seen attending a secret AIPAC meeting in Amsterdam.